Best & Worst Volkswagen Jetta Years

 The Best Years: 2006, 2007

-In these years, the Jetta made significant strides in terms of performance and safety.
+In these years, the Jetta made substantial strides in terms of performance and safety.
 The 2006 model was the debut year of this generation, and it introduced the 2.5L five-cylinder engine that provided a good balance of power and fuel efficiency.

 Neutral Year: 2008

 The 2008 Jetta was mostly a carryover from the previous year.
-While it didn’t stand out particularly for improvements, it held its own with solid performance, a comfortable ride, and a well-appointed interior.
+While it didn’t stand out particularly for improvements, it held its own with dependable performance, a comfortable ride, and a well-appointed interior.
 It continued to deliver on the qualities that made this generation popular.

 Worst Years: 2009, 2010